Thunderbird residence repairs

 There will also be some access changes within Thunderbird, along with an increased level of dust.
 Vehicle traffic disruptions in the area may occur, but will be limited.

-• 4000 and 5000 block residents who are not being relocated will experience construction noise and increased levels of dust.
+• 1000 block (Cassiar) and 3000 block (Selkirk) residents who are not being relocated will experience construction noise and increased levels of dust.
 Some residents will also experience temporary changes to building access, including the building elevator, which will not provide access to levels 3 and 4.

-• 3000 block residents will experience construction noise, given their proximity to the 4000 and 5000 blocks.
+• 2000 block (Monashee) and 4000 block (Coast) residents are likely to experience some construction noise, given their proximity to the 1000 and 3000 blocks.

-• 1000 and 2000 block residents may experience some distant construction noise.
+• 5000 block (Hazelton) residents may experience some moderate construction noise.

 In general, residents will be less affected if their units do not face directly toward the repair/renovation area and if their access is not rerouted by the repair work.